iip-ecosphere/platform/platform/documentation/BUILDING.md

 * Compile and package the application `mvn -P App install` (see [configuration maven plugin](../configuration/configuration.maven) for the detailed build steps associated with `package`)
 * Integrate the application `mvn -P EasyGen package`

+The generated code template contains helper scripts for Windows/Linux that call a default variant of the build process (`build.bat`, `build.sh`).
 Sometimes, it makes sense to execute individual steps separately, e.g., `mvn -P EasyGen configuration:generateAppsNoDeps` for a run building all integration code files leaving out all dependencies (no deps).
 Although this application may not run, the build process creates the application templates in this step.
 Currently the goals `generateInterfaces`, `generateAppsNoDeps` and `generateApps` create as last step the application templates.